Sections

 The OEM works in conjunction with the LEPC to keep the KPB Emergency Response Plan as a working document which provides a system to manage the preparation for, mitigation of, response to, and recovery from disaster emergencies.

 The KPB was the first government in the State of Alaska to offer the Community Alert Network (CAN), which was a computerized phone system to warn residents of important information.
 With newer mobility technology, this system has been replaced with KPB Alerts.
-Residents should register their cell phone to associate it with a location for alerting.
+Residents should register their cell phone to associate it with a location for receiving local emergency notifications released by the Office of Emergency Management.

 The OEM prepares and distributes emergency preparedness information to the public, informing them how to prepare for emergencies and the suitable actions that should be followed after emergency situations.